-PFF has been designed to prevent runoff from waste management areas onto other areas of the facility or to the environment (e.g., ground water).
+PFF has been designed to prevent runoff from waste management areas onto other areas of the facility or to the environment (e.g., groundwater).
 Waste management areas are enclosed and/or have sufficient containment to prevent runoff of contaminated water.
 Rainwater is directed to the on-site retention pond or to a drainage ditch north of the facility.
-The 3,000- gallon mixed waste storage tank is located inside the Processing and Storage Building in a containment area that is capable of containing 150% of the entire contents of the tank.
 Curbs and/or storm drains prevent surface drainage from passing through the waste management areas.
 Adequate containment is also provided for all process areas.

 Avoiding the discharge of hazardous materials onto unprotected ground will prevent groundwater contamination.
 No drains are located within the waste management areas, and no unauthorized materials are released to the sanitary sewer or to surface water runoff.
 PFF accounts for all hazardous wastes delivered to and removed from the facility through a material accounting system.
 This includes a generator-specific numbering system to identify, at all times, the current status of each container of material received on-site.
-PFF tracks each container of material from time of receipt through final disposition.
+PFF tracks each container of material from the time of receipt through final disposition.
 Intermediate and on-site generated waste packages are assigned a dedicated number for tracking purposes.
 Hazardous waste is stored and managed at the facility in areas equipped with secondary containment to prevent releases to the surrounding environment.
-In the unlikely event of a spill on unprotected ground from a transportation incident, the procedures outlined in the Contingency Plan would provide for immediate control and removal of hazardous waste spills.
+In the unlikely event of a spill on unprotected ground from a transportation incident, the procedures outlined in the Contingency Plan would provide for control and removal of hazardous waste spills.